ooni/2023-05-richer-input/DESIGN.md

 capable of invalidating the location while running nettests.
 Therefore, the interpreter should generally see the location as a "location provider" interface rather than a static data structure.
-(The PoC does not implement this functionality yet, but performing this refactoring seems trivial.)
+(The PoC does not implement this functionality, but the refactoring seems trivial.)

 We propose two algorithms for invalidating the location.
 The first algorithm resolves the probe's IPv4 and IPv6, performs geolocation and